-Ensuring sales people receive commissions and performance bonuses promptly and in the correct amount has long been a headache for sales managers, who have turned to sales compensation management software
+Ensuring sales people receive commissions and performance bonuses promptly and in the correct amount has long been a headache for sales managers, who have turned to sales compensation management software in recent years to automate the oftentimes complicated process.

 Late or incorrect bonuses can lead to employee discontent and even turnover, a result most sales managers are eager to avoid.